forcedotcom/salesforcedx-vscode-test-tools/README.md

 Note: At this point you should already have authorized `vscodeOrg` which will be used as your target DevHub, so don't forget to comment out `await this.setupAndAuthorizeOrg();` in setup() method from [test-setup-and-runner](test/test-setup-and-runner.ts) so you don't run into errors during setup while running E2E Tests locally.

 Note: if no changes are made to `_specFiles` property in [environmentSettings](test/environmentSettings.ts) class, then all tests will be run.
 If you want to run only some, comment out `'./test/specs/**/*.e2e.ts'` line in that file and uncomment the tests you want to run.

+## Contributing

+We welcome contributions!
+Please see our [Contributing Guide](CONTRIBUTING.md) for details.

+## Code of Conduct

+Please read and follow our [Code of Conduct](CODE_OF_CONDUCT.md).

+## Security

+If you discover any security-related issues, please email security@salesforce.com instead of using the issue tracker.

+## License

+This project is licensed under the BSD 3-Clause License - see the [LICENSE.txt](LICENSE.txt) file for details.

+## Support

+For support, please open an issue in this repository or contact the Salesforce Platform Engineering team.